-The "Enable Reset (66H)" and the "Reset (99H)" commands can be issued in either SPI or QPI mode.
-The "Reset (99H)" command sequence as follow: CS# goes low → Sending Enable Reset command → CS# goes high → CS# goes low → Sending Reset command → CS# goes high.
-Once the Reset command is accepted by the device, the device will take approximately t{RST} =60us to reset.
+The "Reset (99H)" command sequence as follow: CS# goes low $\rightarrow$ Sending Enable Reset command $\rightarrow$ CS# goes high.
+Once the Reset command is accepted by the device, the device will take approximately $t{RST}$ =60us to reset.
 During this period, no command will be accepted.
 Data corruption may happen if there is an on-going or suspended internal Erase or Program operation when Reset command sequence is accepted by the device.
 It is recommended to check the BUSY bit and the SUS bit in Status Register before issuing the Reset command sequence.

-CS# 2 3 4 5 6 2 3 4 5 6 SCLK Command Command SI 66H 99H High-Z SO
+CS# 2 3 4 2 3 5 5 6 6 SCLK Command Command SI 66H 99H High-Z SO

-Figure 43.
+Figure 38.
 Enable Reset and Reset command Sequence Diagram